The Man of Sorrows

 Contemplating: On the spiritual side, we will think about the Passion story through the Franciscan filter of the Meditationes Vita Christi

 Booking: Please email to request a booking form.
-Places are limited and priority will be given to clients who have previously had their courses postponed due to the pandemic.
+Places are limited and priority will be given to existing Icon Adventures clients.

 Resources included: Icon patterns, colour copies, handouts, continuing access to recorded material.